 |Pink Tourmaline Gems

 You can find every possible shade of pink in tourmaline, including unusual bi-color and tri-color pieces.
 If you're searching for a hot pink gem, you'll most likely find it in tourmaline.
-But you'll also find soft pinks in every imaginable shade.
+Indeed, you'll also find soft pinks in every imaginable shade.

 Today most of our tourmaline supply comes from Africa, particularly Mozambique, Namibia, Nigeria and Tanzania.